vs-postmedia/wildfire-tracker-dev/README.md

 `active-fire-scraper`
 Scrapes fire details from the relevant fire page, based on the FIRE_ID found in the `get-current-fires`.
 Data for each fire is scraped and stored in a separate worksheet in Google Sheets.

+###
+DEV TO DO

+1. stat-boxes as toggles for fire components
+2. add "fires near me" search box (by postal?)